Guide

 • If you qualify only as woman-owned: pursue WBENC.

-• If you qualify as both and corporate target list skews automotive/energy/telecom/pharma: NMSDC first.
+• If you qualify as both, and your buyer list skews automotive, energy, telecom, or pharma: NMSDC first.

-• If you qualify as both and corporate target list skews consumer/tech/services: WBENC first.
+• If you qualify as both, and your buyer list skews consumer products, technology, or services: WBENC first.

-• If you qualify as both and have no clear corporate target list: WBENC first (faster doc reuse for NMSDC).
+• If you qualify as both with no clear target list: WBENC first, for documentation reuse on the NMSDC application.

-• If you qualify for federal certifications (8a/HUBZone/WOSB/SDVOSB): pursue those in parallel — they don't compete with private-sector certifications.
+• If you also qualify for federal certifications (8(a), HUBZone, WOSB, SDVOSB): pursue those in parallel.
+They don't compete with private-sector certifications.

-See which certifications you qualify for in 2 minutes.
+Find which certifications you qualify for in two minutes.
 Free eligibility quiz.